FREE SHIPPING AT $150!

 For the purpose of this article, salt and sodium will be used interchangeably and we will be talking about salt and its health effects in terms of sodium content.

-Many people treat salt like a sprinkle-for-flavor situation.
-In reality, itโs foundational.
-Cut sodium in take too low and your body doesnโt just get sluggish and moody, it misfires.
+Many people treat salt like a sprinkle-for-flavor condiment.
+In reality, itβs foundational, because sodium is a vital mineral for bodily functions, and salt acts as a carrier of sodium.
+Cut sodium in take too low and your body doesnβt just get sluggish and moody, it misfires.

 Every lift you perform relies on an electrical signal that tells your muscle to fire.
 Sodium is one of the key electrolytes that makes that signal happen.